mossbanay/Psychology-3-4/Glossary.md

 The cerebral cortex is the 2-4mm outer layer of the brain.
 Typically it is split into four lobes for research purposes, although all lobes interact during normal operation.

+### Classical conditioning

+Classical conditioning refers to a type of learning that occurs through the repeated association of two (or more) different stimuli.

 ### Cocktail-party effect
 ##### See also selective attention